Security of the Fischlin Transform in Quantum Random Oracle Model: Introduction

-In this work, we prove the straight-line extractability of the Fischlin transform in the QROM.
+\textbf{Our results.} In this work, we prove the straight-line extractability of the Fischlin transform in the QROM.
 Our result provides concrete bounds for a wide range of parameter choices that include an infinite family of parameter sets for asymptotic security.
 In more detail, we have the following \begin{theorem}[Informal version of \cref{cor:main}] Let $\Sigma$ be a \sigp for a witness relation $R$ with special soundness and unique responses.
-Under suitable conditions on the parameters of the Fischlin transform that allow unbounded values for the parallel repetition parameter of the Fischlin transform, $k$, the Fischlin transform $\mathsf{Fis}[\Sigma]$ is a proof of knowledge with straight-line extractability.
+Under suitable conditions on the parameters of the Fischlin transform that allow unbounded values for the parallel repetition parameter of the Fischlin transform, $k$, (and thus for the security paramter,) the Fischlin transform $\mathsf{Fis}[\Sigma]$ is a proof of knowledge with straight-line extractability in QROM.
 The simulation can be made perfect and the extractor succeeds whenever a $q$-query malicious prover does, except with probability no more than

 \end{theorem}